Powerdynamo brings new ignition & light

 #

 Electronics are very sensitive to wrong polarity.
 After work on the system, do check correct polarity of the battery and the regulator.
 Wrong polarity creates short circuits and will destroy the regulator, the ignition coil and the advance unit.
 As a rule, wiring will always be colour to colour.
-Instances, where colour changes between wires are expressly mentioned in our instructions.
+Instances, where colour jumps between wires are expressly mentioned in our instructions.

 #

 When you handle the new rotor, take care not to damage its magnets.
 Refrain from direct blows to the circumference of the rotor.
-For transport never put the rotor over the stator.
+When transporting never put the rotor over the stator.
 Observe our information relative to transport of the material.

 #

 Do not use spark plug sockets with a resistance of more than 5kOhm.
 Better use 1 or 2kOhm ones.
 Bear in mind that spark plug sockets do age and thereby increase their internal resistance.
 Should an engine start up only when cold, a defective spark plug socket and/or spark plug is very probably the cause.
 In case of problems check high tension cables too.
-Never use carbon fibre HT-cables, never use so called "hot wires", never use resistor spark plugs.
+Never use carbon fibre HT-cables, never use so called "hot wires" which promise to increase spark.

 #